jonothanhunt/inky-draw/README.md

 A fun project for the Raspberry Pi and Inky pHAT using Python Flask API and React app.

-Select a colour (including your Inky's special colour if it has one) and draw with your mouse, then send it to your Inky!
+Select a colour (your Inky's special colour should appear if it has one) and draw with your mouse, then send it to your Inky!

 ## Get started

-The first time you use Inky Draw, you'll need to install some libraries.
+The first time you use Inky Draw, you'll need to do some installs:

 <details>
   <summary>Click here for the initial setup</summary>